anastasiya178/django-contacts/README.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.`

+Known issue: web can start earlier than db gets built.
+In that case, run docker-compose up db and then docker-compose up web

 4. Follow http://0.0.0.0:8000/

 5. If you can see the table with contacts - the app is successfully installed!